-Is a dental implant or root canal a better long-term investment?
+Is a dental implant or root canal / crown a better long-term investment?

-Dental Implant or Root Canal?
+Dental Implant or Root Canal and Crown?
 A Comparative Assessment of Treatment Alternatives

 Smiles Peru generally recommends retaining and rehabilitating natural teeth whenever they have a good prognosis, but the ultimate decision is made by the patient based on his or her needs.
-Root canals are important treatment to extend the lifespan of natural teeth.
+A root canal can be an important treatment to extend the lifespan of a natural tooth.
 In the event an extraction is recommended rather than a root canal, replacement of the missing tooth with a dental implant will generally be the recommended course of action.
 This article will provide a brief description and the pros and cons of extraction / replacement with a dental implant vs. rehabilitation with root canal to help patients make an informed decision.